About This Course

 The Diploma course is a mix of lectures, practicals, workshops, project assignment and site visits.
 It is run on a part-time basis over one year, typically 2 days per week (Tuesday and Wednesday) every 3 or 4 weeks, from October to June.
 The modules include Local Food Production Systems, Food Microbiology, Food Chemistry and Packaging, Food Marketing and Distribution, Food Processing Technology, Risk Analysis, Nutrition and you will submit an assignment report at the end of the year.
 There are also practical sessions, guest lecturers (case studies), site visits, and an end of year field trip.

-The assessments are given on a continuous assessment basis from October until June, and the time given for each is one-and-a-half hours.
-An assessment is given at the end of each module, and there is no block of exams on completion of the course.
+The assessments are given on a continuous assessment basis from October to May.
+They are a combination of either in-class 1.5 - 2-hour exams, or essays/assignments to be completed at home.
+The assessment is given on completion of each module and there is no block of exams at the end of the programme.

 Who teaches this course